digdug26/economic-forecasting-app/README.md

 `create_user_invitation` and return its JSON response.
 A reference implementation is provided under `supabase/functions/invite-user`.

+The underlying database function is defined in `supabase/migrations/000_create_user_invitation.sql`.
+Run `npm run db:init` to execute this migration on a new Supabase project before invoking the edge function.

 ## Available Scripts

 In the project directory, you can run: